(interpreted) timeline of www.openbsd.org/innovations.html

 the .o files of the kernel are relinked in random order from a link-kit, before every reboot.
 This provides substantial interior randomization in the kernel's text and data segments for layout and relative branches/calls.
 Basically a unique address space for each kernel boot, similar to the userland fork+exec model described above but for the kernel.
 Theo de Raadt, June 2017.

-Reduction of incidental NOP instructions/sequences in the instruction stream which could be useful potentially for ROP attack methods to innaccurately target gadgets.
+Reduction of incidental NOP instructions/sequences in the instruction stream which could be useful potentially for ROP attack methods to inaccurately target gadgets.
 These NOP sequences are converted into trap sequences where possible.
 Todd Mortimer and Theo de Raadt, June 2017.

 Written and maintained by YASUOKA Masahiko.
 Started in 2012, port available since August 1, 2016.